htw-imi-showtime/showtime-website/content/ws20/bachelor/b0-template-project/features.md

 +++

-Dive into your software. **Describe its features** with screenshots, graphics and videos or mabye **explain essential algorithms** via code snippets.
+Dive into your software. **Describe its features** with screenshots, graphics and videos or maybe **explain essential algorithms** via code snippets.
 What are the strengths of your App? *Sell* your product.

 {{<section title="A Nice Feature">}}
 A wonderful serenity has taken possession of my entire soul,